If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 Whole eggs – The base for this pumpkin roll, since this is a genoise sponge swiss roll.

-Brown sugar – To give the pumpkin swiss roll a sweet molassey flavor.
+Brown sugar – To give the pumpkin roll cake a sweet, molassey flavor.
 You can use either dark brown or light brown sugar.
-If you don’t have either, you can substitute with caster or granulated sugar.
+If you don’t have either, you can substitute with caster sugar or granulated sugar.

-Flour – To give the cake enough structure to hold up against the added pumpkin puree, I use a little more AP flour than my vanilla swiss roll.
+Flour – To give the cake enough structure to hold up against the added pumpkin puree, I use a little more all purpose flour than my vanilla swiss roll.
 And unlike the basic swiss roll recipe, I don’t add cornstarch here.

 Baking powder – Gives lift to the cake to keep it light and fluffy.